Jokezor/TheTrendingGroup/README.md

 ## To do:

-1. Check so everything works.
+1. Check so everything works
-2. Analysis of trending data.
+2. Build Alarm.py
 3. Build Stock_data.py
 4. Get return value of Stock_data.py
+5. Check if we can get Google searches instead of trend factor
-5. Analysis of all data with correlation with stock.
+6. Analysis of all data with correlation with stock
-6. Nice plots of everything.
+7. Nice plots of everything